rpatchwork/custom-cupcake-creat/src/prd.md

 - **Potential Obstacles**: Users might want combinations that are difficult to visualize
 - **Edge Case Handling**: Provide warnings for unusual combinations but allow creativity
 - **Technical Constraints**: Need to handle many visual combinations efficiently
+- **Order Management**: Store orders locally with user email for retrieval

 ## Implementation Considerations
-- **Scalability Needs**: System should allow for adding new flavors, frostings, and toppings
+- **Scalability Needs**: System should allow for adding new flavors, frostings, toppings, and managing growing order volumes
-- **Testing Focus**: Validate that all combinations render correctly
+- **Testing Focus**: Validate that all combinations render correctly and orders are properly stored
-- **Critical Questions**: How detailed should the visualization be vs. performance?
+- **Critical Questions**: How to provide meaningful order status updates without a backend system?

 ## Reflection
 - This approach uniquely balances visual delight with functional customization, making it accessible to both casual users and serious bakers.
 - We've assumed users will understand basic cupcake terminology and components.
-- What would make this exceptional is realistic 3D rendering of the cupcake as it's being designed.
+- What would make this exceptional is realistic 3D rendering of the cupcake and integration with a real ordering system.